 Entertainment Weekly 100 Best Movie Soundtracks—The best examples of great film music.
 This link is from the Internet Archive.

-Entertainment Weekly The Greatest Films Ever—The magazine's critics moved past genre-specific lists.
+Entertainment Weekly The Greatest Films Ever—The magazine's critics moved past genre-specific lists in a strongly mainstream list.
 This link is from the Internet Archive.

 Entertainment Weekly The 55 Essential Movies Kids Must Experience (Before They Turn 13)—A list of the top films for kids in recommended viewing order.

-Época 300 Filmes para assistir antes de morrer [300 films to see before you die]—The Brazilian magazine came to the conclusion that one may not die without seeing Amazon Women on the Moon (1987) at least once as part of a mainstream list.
+Época 300 Filmes para assistir antes de morrer [300 films to see before you die]—The Brazilian magazine came to the conclusion that one may not die without seeing Amazon Women on the Moon (1987) at least once.
 This link is from Letterboxd

 Esquire The 75 Movies Every Man Should See—The magazine picked films that all men should see without indicating whether women should see these films as well.
 This link is from the Internet Archive.